queelius/jaf/SPECIFICATION.md

 -   `collection_size` must be identical.
 -   If both `collection_id`s are not None, they must be identical.
 -   If these conditions are not met, a `JafResultSetError` is raised.
--   Differences in `filenames_in_collection` between two compatible result sets do not raise an error but may result in the output `JafResultSet` inheriting this attribute from one of the operands (typically `self`).
+-   Differences in `collection_source` between two compatible result sets do not raise an error but may result in the output `JafResultSet` inheriting this attribute from one of the operands (typically `self`).

 ## Resolving Result Sets to Original Data

 The `JafResultSet` class provides a method to retrieve the original data objects corresponding to its `indices`.

 **`get_matching_objects(self) -> List[Any]`:**
--   Attempts to load the original data objects.
+-   Attempts to load the original data objects by using the `collection_source` metadata.
 -   **Data Source Determination**:
-    1. If `self.filenames_in_collection` (a list of file paths) is present, these files are loaded in their sorted order to reconstruct the original collection.
-    2. Else, if `self.collection_id` is a string representing a path to a single existing file, that file is loaded.
+    1. The method inspects the `collection_source` dictionary.
+    2. It uses a `CollectionLoader` to find a registered loader function that matches the `type` key in `collection_source` (e.g., "jsonl", "directory", "buffered_stdin").
+    3. The appropriate loader is invoked with the `collection_source` dictionary to retrieve the full list of original objects.
-    3. If neither of the above provides a loadable source, a `JafResultSetError` is raised.
+    4. If `collection_source` is missing or no suitable loader is found, a `JafResultSetError` is raised.
 -   **Validation**: After loading, it verifies that the total number of loaded objects matches `self.collection_size`.
 If not, a `JafResultSetError` is raised.
 -   **Return**: A list containing the original data objects at the indices specified in `self.indices`.
 The objects are returned in the order of the sorted indices.
 -   **Errors**: Raises `JafResultSetError` for issues like unresolvable data sources, file not found, or data inconsistencies.